-- R is the "lingua franca" of data science in industry and academia and was designed specifically for data analysis. - Large friendly user and developer community. - As of Jan 6th 2019 there are 13,645 add on R packages on CRAN and 1,649 on Bioconductor - more on these later! - Virtually every statistical technique is either already built into R, or available as a free package. - Unparalleled data analysis environment for high-throughput genomic data.
+- R is the "lingua franca" of data science in industry and academia. - Large user and developer community. - As of Aug 14th 2018 there are 12,907 add on R packages on CRAN and 1,560 on Bioconductor - more on these later! - Virtually every statistical technique is either already built into R, or available as a free package. - Unparalleled exploratory data analysis environment.